Bryconops melanurus: Taxonomy

-DNA barcoding has revealed that B. melanurus is most closely related to B. transitoria and B. caudomaculatus, moreso the former than the latter.
+DNA barcoding has revealed that B. melanurus is most closely related to B. transitoria and, slightly more distantly, B. caudoma\culatus.

 Habitat and ecology

 The type locality of B. melanurus is Suriname, but no specific river was given in the original description.
 Specimens have been cited from the Caraipé, Curuá, Madeira, and Moju rivers in modern accounts, as well as the Tapajós.
 Within this range, it seems to demonstrate no preference for any one biotope in particular, but does prefer living in groups.

 Diet

 Bryconops melanurus feeds primarily on insects.
 This is in line with the rest of the genus, members of which are largely invertivores, with a few noted herbivores on the list.
 Specific dietary habits are unclear, but may be similar to habits of congeners B. inpai and B. magoi, which feed on terrestrial insects that are either washed into the river or that fall from trees hanging above.